1000ch/lazyload-image/readme.md

 ### Fallback

-If browser does not support `Document#registerElement()`, Images will be loaded as usual.
+If browser does not support `document.registerElement()`, Images will be loaded as usual.

 ### Offset option